 - University expenditure on travel and associated activities must be able to withstand Parliamentary and public scrutiny.

 - The Office of the Controller and Auditor General sets out guidelines for controlling sensitive expenditure for public entities; the University recognises that expenditure related to travel and accommodation is a particular focus of those guidelines and expects them to be followed.

 - Staff must ensure that expenditure incurred while travelling on University business is conservative, reasonable and in accordance with this policy.

 - The University requires all staff travelling on University business to have a PCard, unless approved otherwise by the Chief Financial Officer on the recommendation of the relevant Dean, Director or equivalent.

 - The University has a preferred supplier arrangement with a TMC which assists the University to fulfil its duty of care for staff travelling on University business.

 - Subject to clauses 33 and 42 of this policy, under no circumstances may staff book travel on University business (including airfares, accommodation, shuttles and rental vehicles) other than through the TMC, whether the travel is domestic or international, for themselves or for visitors to the University, and regardless of the source of the funding for the travel.
-The preferred booking method for domestic travel bookings is through the TMC's online tool within Unimarket, and the preferred booking method for short or long-haul international is via the TMC consultants.
+The preferred booking method for domestic and short-haul travel bookings is through the TMC's online tool within Unimarket, and the preferred booking method for long-haul international is via the TMC consultants.

 Approval of travel